Ways and means

-Mac users: avoid all diagnose, repair and similar operations on disks using disk utilities!
+Mac users: avoid all diagnosis, repair and similar operations on disks using disk utilities!

 - Boot the PC, install and run software;

-Windows XP and below: run the software as Administrator user account;
+Windows XP and below: run the software as Administrator;

-Windows Vista/7 with UAC: run the software as Administrator from context menu;
+Windows Vista/7 with UAC: run the software as Administrator using the context menu;

-Mac OS: authenticate yourself as system Administrator when the program starts;
+Mac OS: sign in as the system Administrator when the program starts;

-Linux: from command line run 'sudo cihexview' or 'su root -c cihexview'.
+Linux: from the command line run 'sudo cihexview' or 'su root -c cihexview'.

-- Click 'Open Disk Storage' (Ctrl+Shift+'O'); open data partition of each NAS drive.
+- Click 'Open Disk Storage' (Ctrl+Shift+”O”); open the data partition of each NAS drive.

-Each NAS drive has the same partition structure: 1-3 small 'system' partitions (with total size of about several gigabytes) and a large data partition (usually over 95% of total drive capacity).
+Each NAS drive has the same partition structure: 1-3 small “system” partitions (with the total size of about several gigabytes) and a large data partition (usually over 95% of total drive capacity).
 For further information about partitions layout please visit the following .

 RAID configuration and advanced detection of drives order

-To start disk content analysis open hexadecimal view of each data partition of all NAS drives in CI Hex Viewer.
+To start disk content analysis, open the hexadecimal view of each data partition of all NAS drives in CI Hex Viewer.

-Below an example of content analysis for a default RAID 5 configuration with 64KB stripe size and XFS file system is presented.
+You can see an example of content analysis for a default RAID5 configuration with the 64KB stripe size and the XFS file system.

 Fig. 1.
 XFS file system start (superblock).

-Start block (or superblock) of XFS file system contains 'XFSB' string at the start, values of file system parameters and many zeros.
-Valid superblock never contains any non-zero data at a range from 0x100..0x200 bytes.
+The start block (or superblock) of XFS file system contains a “XFSB” string at the start, values of file system parameters and many zeros.
+A valid superblock never contains any non-zero data at a range from 0x100..0x200 bytes.
 This property makes it easy to identify superblock validity.

 Fig. 2.
 XFS I-nodes block.

-In this XFS file system I-nodes block lays at offset 64KB.
-In and layouts with default 64K stripe size I-nodes block locates at zero offset of data partition of Drive2.
+In this XFS file system the I-nodes block lies at offset 64KB.
+In and layouts with the default 64K stripe size the I-nodes block locates at zero offset of the data partition of Drive2.

-I-nodes can be identified by 'IN' string ('49 4E' byte sequence) at the start of each 256 (0x100) byte blocks.
-Each I-node describes file system object.
+I-nodes can be identified by the “IN” string (“49 4E” byte sequence) at the start of each 256 (0x100) byte blocks.
+Each I-node describes a file system object.

-The upper digit of the third byte defines an object type.
+The upper digit of the third byte defines the object type.
 4X byte indicates a directory and 8X – a file.